florianfranz/topo_chronia/docs/source/index.rst

 After clicking on “Install Plugin”, a green message box should appear on top notifying you that the install was successful.

-**Note:** This plugin uses external libraries, such as geopy which is included within the plugin itself under `external libraries folder <https://github.com/florianfranz/topo_chronia/blob/master/ext_libraries>`_.
+**Note:** This plugin uses external libraries, such as geopy and geographilib which are included within the plugin itself under
+`external libraries folder <https://github.com/florianfranz/topo_chronia/blob/master/ext_libraries>`_.
 Other libraries might cause trouble depending on your Python version and dependencies.
 These libraries are listed in the `requirements <https://github.com/florianfranz/topo_chronia/blob/master/requirements.txt>`_. and can be installed using the OSGeo4W Shell (Windows) or in the standard Python installation for macOS and Linux.
+TopoChronia requires GEOS v3.10 or higher for some vector operations, make sure to check your version of GEOS in the "About" section of QGIS.
 If successful, your toolbar should have three new icons, representing the three TopoChronia phases:

 .. image:: _static/three_icons.png